 Your best resource will be your insurance agent.
 Make sure you contact them as soon as possible after the storm.
 There will probably be many other people reaching out to them but make sure you get in touch with them quickly so they can begin their process.
 Also, make sure you take photos of the damage.
-It’s an essential part of your records, and it will help your insurance company orient themselves to the loss before they get on site.
+It’s an essential part of your records, and it will help your insurance company orient itself to the loss before they get on site.

 What Should I Expect From My Insurance?